sk-stm/Traffic-Sign-Classifier-Project/writeup.md

 #**Traffic Sign Recognition**

-##Writeup Template

-###You can use this file as a template for your writeup if you want to submit it as a markdown file, but feel free to use some other method and submit a pdf if you prefer.
+#The Project
 ---

-**Build a Traffic Sign Recognition Project**

 The goals / steps of this project are the following:
-* Load the data set (see below for links to the project data set)
+* Load the data set
 * Explore, summarize and visualize the data set
 * Design, train and test a model architecture
 * Use the model to make predictions on new images
 * Analyze the softmax probabilities of the new images
 * Summarize the results with a written report

 [//]: # (Image References)

-[image1]: ./examples/visualization.jpg "Visualization"
-[image2]: ./examples/grayscale.jpg "Grayscaling"
-[image3]: ./examples/random_noise.jpg "Random Noise"
+[image1]: ./UnprocessedImage.png "Unprocessed Image"
+[image2]: ./PreprocessedImage.png "Preprocessed Image"
+[image3]: ./Histogram.png "Data stats"
-[image4]: ./examples/placeholder.png "Traffic Sign 1"
+[image4]: ./AdditionalData/pic01.png "Traffic Sign 1"
-[image5]: ./examples/placeholder.png "Traffic Sign 2"
+[image5]: ./AdditionalData/pic02.png "Traffic Sign 2"
-[image6]: ./examples/placeholder.png "Traffic Sign 3"
+[image6]: ./AdditionalData/pic03.png "Traffic Sign 3"
-[image7]: ./examples/placeholder.png "Traffic Sign 4"
+[image7]: ./AdditionalData/pic04.png "Traffic Sign 4"
-[image8]: ./examples/placeholder.png "Traffic Sign 5"
+[image8]: ./AdditionalData/pic05.png "Traffic Sign 5"

 ## Rubric Points
 ###Here I will consider the [rubric points](https://review.udacity.com/#!/rubrics/481/view) individually and describe how I addressed each point in my implementation.